prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

 3/4 credit for submitting a response that demonstrates evidence of event attendance OR insights into contemporary business and technology issues and practices.

-Half credit for submitting a response.
+Half credit for submitting a relevant response.

 Else no credit.

 <hr>

-## Alternate Assignment
+## Alternate Assignments

 If the idea of attending business and technology community events frightens you or makes you uncomfortable, you have another option.

-You may propose a custom assignment that demonstrates the same learning objectives as the meetup assignment.
-For example, a custom assignment may involve analyzing five news articles.
+You may propose and submit a custom assignment that demonstrates the same learning objectives as the meetup assignment.

+If proposing a custom assignment, please compose a brief assignment description (including evaluation criteria), and send it to the professor for approval.

+See below for examples of alternative assignments proposed by students.

+### Informational Interviews Assignment

+Perform informational interviews with two active members of the business and technology community.

+After the interviews, write a short (2-3 page) summary of your experiences, to address at least the following questions:

++ Which professionals did you interview?
+Include their contact info.
++ How are their professions relevant to the business/technology community?
++ What happened during each interview?
+What relevant topics were discussed?
++ How did your discussions relate to your own skills and interests?
++ What, if anything, did you learn about contemporary industry challenges and practices?

+You may attach or embed photos to your writeup to provide further evidence of interview participation.